dia-rya/PRT585-GROUP-F/Serkan-s329315/Week1/README.md

 * In the VS terminal while in Blazor App location run ``` dotnet new razorcomponent -n Todo -o Pages ``` command

 The -n|--name option in the preceding command specifies the name of the new Razor component.
 The new component is created in the project's Pages folder with the -o|--output option.
+#### Create SignalR with Blazor
+* Create a Blazor project
+* Add the SignalR client library
+* Add a SignalR hub
+* Add SignalR services and an endpoint for the SignalR hub
+* Add Razor component code for chat
 #### Further Study
 * Data binding and events
 * C# code-behind in separate files